 First of all, a word about the moving parts in some of the images in this post.
-They are a hangover from the last session in #etmooc where I tried out different digital media tools.
+They are a take from the last session in #etmooc where I tried out different digital media tools.
 If you want to know how they were made please read this post

 So, this week it is all about digital literacies.
 The above image was adapted from a slide shared by Doug Belshaw in another excellent #etmooc webinar this week.
 In his doctoral thesis, Doug identified 8 elements which he suggests we need to become fluent in digital literacy.
 He is continuing his work in this area by working on a Web Literacy standard with Mozilla.
 We were also treated to a presentation by Howard Rheingold.
 In particular, Howard refers to the need to be able to distinguish good and bad online information, which is closely related to the Critical element from Doug’s digital literacies, and it is this that I want to explore in this post.